phrutis/Passphrases/README.md

 What are the best ranges to look for?</br>
 Where are the chances?</br>
 I think 1-100, but you just need to hope for luck<hr>

-Do a continuation of the search from the last checkpoint.</br>
-I deliberately removed it until it is gone.

 I have other questions.</br>
 Write questions in a telegram [**GPU group**](https://t.me/+WFEuFatijpowMjRi)<hr>